joshua-sy/algothon24-SIG-SIGmaTradingSquad/README.md

 Your algorithms will be assessed against _unseen, future_ price data of the same 50 instruments within the provided simulated trading universe.

 We expect algorithms to have a maximum runtime of ~10min.

+# Creating environment
+python3 -m venv path/to/venv

+# To use environment
+source path/to/venv/bin/activate